 deserve a place to call home”

-To Rescue, Nurture, and Adopt as many dogs and cats as possible into forever, loving homes.
+Our Mission is to Rescue, Nurture, and Adopt as many dogs and cats as possible into forever, loving homes.
 To promote the health and well-being of companion animals; to educate pet owners on the importance of spaying, neutering, and regular veterinary care; to encourage pet ownership as a lifetime commitment and to share the joy that our pets offer.

 Since our inception in 2007 we have worked relentlessly towards our mission.
 We began by realizing the need for a larger, safer, and more accommodating animal shelter.
 Our volunteers raised $225,000 towards the new building, which opened in June of 2012.
 This new facility is well equipped to assist the animals and the staff.
 And it is beautiful, which increases the number of visitors and encourages adoptions.
 Distinct areas for the animals increase their comfort and their health while they await their forever home.

-When someone learns that you are a part of the Friends group they tend to come to you with animal and shelter related questions.
-Sometimes we can answer questions, or make helpful suggestions, but we don’t have all of the answers, as we are not involved in the day-to-day operations at the animal shelter.
 The Friends do not work for the shelter, we work with the shelter.
 We share the common goal of bettering the lives of the pets in our community.
 The shelter employees do not have access to spend our funds, and we do not fund day-to-day operations at the shelter.
 When a suggestion or a request is made, whether by a volunteer or a shelter employee, our board votes it on.
 Due to the generosity of our animal loving community we have been able to make a big difference for the shelter animals and for other pets in the community.
 We hope this benevolent partnership continues to thrive for years to come.